 Diet

-All sea cow species are herbivores.
-All sea cow species feed on sea grass, seaweed, and kelp, on the ocean floor.
+All of the species are herbivores.
+They feed on sea grass, seaweed, and kelp, on the ocean floor.
 They eat large quantities of these plants to sustain their mass.

-Their strong mouths, and in particular their upper lips, contributes to their ability to scan the sea floor with ease and extract plants.
-They then utilize their molariform teeth to break down the vegetation.
+Their strong mouths, and in particular their upper lips, contribute to their ability to scan the sea floor with ease and extract plants.
+They utilize their molariform teeth to break down the vegetation.

 Reproduction

-Sea cows are gonochoric, meaning that each sex has its own reproductive organs.
-In order to find a mate, sea cows have the ability to vocalize and ‘bark’ to communicate.
-This helps them to form herds during mating periods.
+Sea cows are gonochoric, meaning that each sex has its reproductive organs.
+In order to find a mate, sea cows vocalize and ‘bark’ to communicate.
+This helps them form herds during mating periods.

 Threats

-Many sea cow species do not have natural predators in their habitat due to their size and the habitats they inhabit, such as shallow rivers and coastal areas.
+Many species do not have natural predators due to their body size and the habitats they inhabit, such as shallow rivers and coastal areas.
 There have been a handful of reports of sharks and alligators attacking sea cows, but it is not a regular occurrence.

 - There are four living species of sea cows in the world.

-- The extinct stellar’s sea cow was the largest Sirenia species in history.
+- The extinct steller’s sea cow (Hydrodamalis gigas) was the largest Sirenia species in history.

 - As mammals, sea cows can only raise one child per reproductive cycle.